 Although you might be tempted to just do your regular cleaning and mop things up yourself, moving out kicks up the dirt gathered over the months or years that you’ve been living in your space.
 Deep cleaning allows you to get into places that you don’t regularly clean: the underside of the couch, under the refrigerator, behind the bed frame.

 If the apartment or house is carpeted, make sure that you attend to all carpeted surfaces too.
-Pet dander, viruses, and mould all tend to get caught in carpeting.
-Deep cleaning won’t just draw the dirt out of the carpet, experts also usually treat it with an antiseptic spray that keeps mould and mildew from developing.
+Pet dander, viruses, and mold all tend to get caught in carpeting.
+Deep cleaning won’t just draw the dirt out of the carpet, experts also usually treat it with an antiseptic spray that keeps mold and mildew from developing.

 Don’t forget small, intricate fixtures